AionNext/BizCod/Programming Guide/Data.md

 Note that this table provides a partial list of data types only.

 (MEP: any thought to having a data type that is a collection of one or more other objects?
 Either physically embedded or referenced))
+(MS: yes, these are Abstarct Data Types )
 ## Facts

 By definition, a data element stores a value and its value is always known regardless of what it is.
 In BizCod, it means that its `knowability factor` is always `KNOWN`.
 While this is always true for regular data elements, it is not always true for special BizCod data elements called `facts`.
 Facts are data elements but they might or might not hold a value.
 Its knowability factor is either `KNOWN` or `UNKNOWN`.
 There is a compelling reason behind this feature that applies specifically to Knowledge elements that we will explain later.